animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Like Spring Boot, Spring Data for Apache Geode’s annotation-based configuration model was designed as an opinionated, convention-over-configuration approach for using Apache Geode.
+Like Spring Boot, Spring Data for GemFire's annotation-based configuration model was designed as an opinionated, convention-over-configuration approach for using Apache Geode.
 Indeed, this annotation-based configuration model was inspired by Spring Boot as